hearbenchmark/hearbenchmark.com/docs/hear-submit.md

 ---

 Submissions to the HEAR benchmark leaderboard are welcome at any time.
-To evaluate on the HEAR benchmark you will need to:
+To evaluate on the HEAR benchmark and submit your results to the leaderboard:

 1. Develop an audio embedding model that follows the [HEAR API]({{ site.baseurl }}/hear-api.html).
       * You may train your embedding model on any data that you want, **except** for data from